FusionAuth/fusionauth-site/site/_posts/2020-10-15-hotspot-authentication-with-fusionauth.md

 Run the `/root/clearRules.sh` script, this will reset all previous rules, and whoever is logged in will have to do it again.

 1. Start the python script: `python3 /root/checkAccess.py`.
-This script will remain running waiting for the redirects after login (until you to press CTRL-C to terminate it).
+This script will remain running waiting for the redirects after login (until you press CTRL-C to terminate it).
 1. Now open a browser on the second machine.
 It must have the IP of the CentOS machine as a gateway (remember to set the DNS as well if you want).
 Try to visit a website; you won't be able to.
 Now go to the CentOS URL: `http://192.168.144.133` and the redirect to the FusionAuth login screen will occur.
 If the redirect doesn't work, it means that the `index.html` page has an issue.
 Double check that it was created correctly.
 If necessary, manually enter the login URL of the WEBAuth app.
 1. Log in with the test user you created earlier.
 The post login outcome should be "Access granted!"
 1. You should now be able to browse freely.